Being a mother that struggles with anxiety can be exhausting and downright defeating.

 There are some days where I feel like my world is crashing around me.
 And most of the time it is for no good reason.
 I try to do the best I can to be fully present with my daughter and husband but my thoughts and worries are so loud that I can barely focus sometimes.

-Instead, I am caught up in the worries that are circulating my head causing my body to release the physical response of fight or flight.
+Instead, I am caught up in the worries and irrational thoughts that are circulating my head causing my body to release the physical response of fight or flight.

 These times remind me that I still have work to do dealing with my anxiety.

-have come to realize that I have had anxiety since a young child.
-And I see now how it has affected many of the most important relationships.
+I have come to realize that I have had anxiety since a young child.
+And I see now how it has affected many of my most valued relationships.

 About a year and a half before I had my daughter I had the first panic attack that landed me in the ER because I thought I was having a heart attack or stroke.
-I couldn’t concentrate on anything other than my heart.
+I couldn’t concentrate on anything other than my heart and the intense fear of death.

 It was beating out of my chest and the sheer panic that ran through my body caused me to feel in a daze.
 I felt as if I had lost all control of not only my body physically but also the thoughts in my head.
 I didn’t know what was happening, I just felt as if I was dying.
 I know that sounds dramatic, but that is literally how it felt.